 DREAM’s quality primary education programs address the needs of children and youth in 1st – 8th grade in four key areas: academic enrichment and support, summer camps, libraries and literacy programs, and teacher training.

-What if 40% of all students in your school did not move past eighth grade?
-This is our challenge in the Dominican Republic.
+When less than 11% of students are on grade level in reading and math according to UNESCO, innovative change is needed.
 The Young Stars Program supports students within the public schools, providing intensive reading instruction to students who are behind grade-level standards during the school day.

-Research shows that low-income students lose more than two months of reading gains over the summer.
+As DREAM continues to grow, along with our research, we have discovered that the long summer break has a profoundly negative impact on already low literacy rates and academic achievement.
 Our Summer Schools and Camps target students who are most at-risk of dropping out, increasing their potential to graduate from primary school and become inspired, lifelong learners.
+Click here to learn more.

-A literacy revolution means access to books for all.
-Most Dominican communities do not have access to the books or libraries necessary for children to learn to read.
-Our Community Libraries host literacy programs in public schools and community centers such as our LitClubs, which engage adolescents in book clubs encouraging them not only to read but to build strong community with their peers.
+Reading is the cornerstone of education and low literacy rates are a reflection of poorly performing education systems.
+The vast majority of Dominican communities do not have access to the books or libraries necessary to create a culture of reading.
+Our Community Libraries host literacy programs in public schools and community centers such as our LitClubs, which engage adolescents in book clubs encouraging them not only to read but to build positive relationships with their peers and community.
+Click here to learn more.

 BY THE NUMBERS

-- 483 students enrolled in Young Stars at 6 sites
+697 students enrolled in Young Stars at eight sites

 "I feel very proud of the change that I have seen in my son since he started coming to DREAM.
 Before the program he was very shy, but now I’ve seen that he is more social.
 Every day he comes home and tells me about all the fun things he did with his teachers.
 He says that DREAM is the most exciting thing he has ever done!
 He loves when the director gives him a hug.
 I would like for my son to continue with Young Stars and music classes next year." – Bilma Díaz